nus-cs2030/1920-s2/contents/peerlearning/textbook.md

 <br />

-From there, you should be able to see what kind of contribution you can make to the textbook.
+From there, you should be able to see what kind of contributions you can make to the textbook.

 <img src = "images/CheckIssue.png" />